-Earlier this month,” on its network, which indicated that attackers might have accessed the user data of approximately 250,000 users.
+Earlier this month, Twitter also said that it detected "unusual access patterns" on its network, which indicated that attackers might have accessed the user data of approximately 250,000 users.

 But who is attacking these companies and where are the attacks coming from?

-Some investigators have pointed the hackers traced to a government-backed military building in Shanghai.
-According to a new report from Mandiant, the People’s Liberation Army Unit 61398 is located “in precisely the same area” as a section of APT1, an advanced persistent threat group that has stolen hundreds of terabytes of data from at least 141 organisations worldwide.— specifically to a prolific group of computer
+Some investigators have pointed the finger at China — specifically to a prolific group of computer hackers traced to a government-backed military building in Shanghai.
+According to a new report from Mandiant, the People's Liberation Army Unit 61398 is located "in precisely the same area" as a section of APT1, an advanced persistent threat group that has stolen hundreds of terabytes of data from at least 141 organisations worldwide.

 Case closed?
 Not quite.
 Bloomberg has reported that recent cyberattacks on some 40 companies, including Apple, Facebook, and Twitter, were the work of "an Eastern European gang that is trying to steal company secrets."